build3r/TodayILearned/stoic_lessons/lessons_2021.md

 15. Apr 15: Everything in life has tax attached to it.
 Waiting around is a tax on traveling, stress and problems are a tax on success.
 So do not try to run way from taxes.
 16. Apr 16: Observe you own thoughts and see what actions they lead to.
 Cognitive Behavioral Therapy (CBT) helps patients identify destructive patterns in their thoughts and behaviors so they can, over time, direct and influence them in a positive direction,
 17. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
+    1. You harm yourself based on how you perceive something.
+The interpretation of word and sentence can have drastic different outcomes.
+So control with what biases and preconceived notion you are judging these words or the intentions.
 ----
 1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 2. May 07: To have a good day, just do good things.